dh256git/spinner/README.md

-# spinner
+# Welcome to the Project27 repository

-Spinner Group is the home for the Project27 platform.
-Our mission is to accelerate impact by spinning out research projects, which aim to help blind and learning disabled people.
+This is the repository for Project27.
+This README file explains briefly the structure of the repository.